Naso (parashah): Fourth reading—Numbers 5:11–6:27

-In the conclusion of the fourth reading, God told Moses to instruct Aaron and his sons that they should bless the Israelites with this blessing: "The Lord bless you and protect you!
+In the conclusion of the fourth reading, God told Moses to instruct Aaron and his sons that they should bless the Israelites, which is known as the Priestly Blessing: "The Lord bless you and protect you!
 The Lord deal kindly and graciously with you!
 The Lord bestow His favor upon you and grant you peace!"

 Fifth reading—Numbers 7:1–41

 In the fifth reading, Moses finished setting up the Tabernacle, and anointed and consecrated it, its furnishings, the altar, and its utensils.
 The chieftains of the tribes then brought their offerings—6 carts and 12 oxen—and God told Moses to accept them for use by the Levites in the service of the Tent of Meeting.
 He allocated two carts and four oxen to the Gershonites and the remaining four carts and eight oxen to the Merarites.
 None were allocated to the Kohathites, 'because the sacred objects they took care of had to be carried on their shoulders'.

 The chieftains then each on successive days brought the same dedication offerings for the altar: a silver bowl and silver basin filled with flour mixed with oil, a gold ladle filled with incense, a bull, 2 oxen, 5 rams, 5 goats, and 5 lambs.